 Opened in 2004, Alice Paul (AP) is named for Swarthmore alum and suffragette activist Alice Stokes Paul.
 AP sits at the foot of campus between its brother dorm, David Kemp (DK), and the Septa train station.
-AP is home to students from all four classes, though it mostly houses first-years and seniors.
+AP is home to students from all four classes, though it mostly houses first-years (in doubles and triples) and seniors.
 Rooms have vinyl floors, off-white walls and large windows; the hallways are carpeted.
 AP is known for its six loft-style rooms, doubles with two-story windows that occupy portions of the top two floors.
 Residents of Alice Paul are conveniently close to downtown Swarthmore, but still well within reach of campus amenities.
 Alice Paul and David Kemp share a courtyard, complete with a grill that often hosts barbeques.
 Alice Paul's large main lounge is often the site of small performances and social gatherings.
 Due to the nature of the paint on AP's walls, please plan to purchase adhesives from the College Bookstore for affixing posters/pictures to the walls.

 Dana is a modern dorm set just on the edge of the Crum woods, right next to Hallowell, a nearly identical dorm.
 Together, "Danawell" share a joint lounge in a trailer that hosts activities from TV-watching to group meetings to parties.
 Doubles, home to mostly first-years and some sophomores, are spacious but can be dim due to the wooded setting - bringing extra lighting is advised.
 Singles are home to mostly juniors and some seniors.
 Some rooms have dressers that are built into the closets.
 Walls are white cement block.
 Almost all rooms are carpeted, with the exception of rooms ending in 13, 14, 15 and 16.
 The large bay windows tend to admit some cold air in the winter, so a few blankets or an electric blanket are a must.
 Rooms on the top three floors have picture rails in the room for hanging pictures.

 The College's newest residence hall, David Kemp (DK), opened in Fall 2009.
-DK's residents are mostly first-years and juniors in doubles and seniors in singles.
+DK's residents are mostly first-years and juniors in doubles/triples and seniors in singles.
 Rooms are generally spacious with tile floors and white walls.
 Each floor has two wings -- one closer to Sharples Dining Hall and comprised primarily of double rooms, and a second closer to Chester Road that consists of mostly singles.
 David Kemp shares a courtyard with its sister residence hall, Alice Paul.
 Its second-floor lounge is a popular spot for social gatherings.